Operational and Academic Support

 One of the primary functions of Academic Administration is to serve as a liaison between Human Resources and the academic staff, handling all things personnel related for full-time faculty.
 The office also coordinates the annual salary planning process for all academic full-time faculty and staff.
 It processes faculty searches, recruits new faculty and facilitates the tenure process.
 Academic Administration is very involved in the creation, development and implementation of the faculty handbook.
 The office also coordinates all academic events, such as convocation and commencement.

-At DePaul, the office of Academic Fiscal Administration serves as an advocate on behalf of the more than twenty units that comprise Academic Affairs.
-The office partners with the schools, colleges and supporting areas to help facilitate the annual budget planning process and present a budget proposal to the Strategic Resource Allocation Committee.
+At DePaul, the office of Academic Administration serves as an advocate on behalf of the more than twenty units that comprise Academic Affairs.
+The office partners with the schools, colleges, and supporting areas to facilitate business, integration, and resource allocation.

 Academic Space and Scheduling

-With more than 3,000 classes taking place each quarter, Academic Space and Scheduling serves as the central resource for scheduling classes and allocating academic space at DePaul.
+With more than 3,000 classes taking place each quarter, Academic Administration serves as the central resource for scheduling classes and allocating academic space at DePaul.
 The office coordinates all classroom assignments for both campuses.
 The office works closely with the vice president for Facility Operations and the executive vice president for operations.

 Academic Affairs oversees the online teaching evaluation system.
 The office serves as the central resource for teaching evaluations and provides training and troubleshooting for the online system.
 The office runs a training program for faculty to bolster DePaul's online offerings.
 Participants attend training courses and meet with a technical consultant to develop an online course.